valancej/documentation/_pro/quickstart/getting-started-part-three.md

 * `Push` is the step type we use to signify that we're pushing out the image defined or built by our service.

-* `Image name` takes a slightly different form depending on the repo - if it's Dockerhub, it's `account_name/repo_name`.
+* `Image name` takes a slightly different form depending on the repo - if it's Docker Hub, it's `account_name/repo_name`.
 This is your repo account name and then the name of the specific repo on your account you're pushing to.
 You'll need to review specific documentation if you're using Quay.io / AWS ECR or a private repo to make sure the name is defined correctly.

 * `Registry` is the unique push URL for the image repo.
-Again, this varies per registry so if you're not using Dockerhub be sure to verify that you get the right value for this.
+Again, this varies per registry so if you're not using Docker Hub be sure to verify that you get the right value for this.

 * `Encrypted_dockercfg_path` is where we grab the credentials for your image repo account from.
 But, why is it encrypted and how did we encrypt it?
 Let's take a look at that now...